rapid7/insightconnect-plugins/plugins/salesforce/help.md

   "success": true
 }
 ```
 ### Triggers

-_This plugin does not contain any triggers._
+*This plugin does not contain any triggers.*
 ### Tasks

 #### Monitor Users

-This task is used to get information about users, their login history and which users have been updated.
+Get information about users, their login history and which users have been updated

 ##### Input

-_This task does not contain any inputs._
+*This task does not contain any inputs.*

 ##### Output